 - Strained Relationships: Poor posture, such as a lack of eye contact and disengaged body language, can send unintended signals, creating misunderstandings.
 This can make it harder to build or sustain meaningful connections, both personally and professionally.

 - Missed Opportunities: In professional settings, posture speaks volumes.
 Slouched or forward-leaning posture can project a lack of confidence or interest, potentially hindering career growth or networking opportunities.
+So, text neck leads to anxiety and tension that is often ignored.

 - Social Isolation: The cumulative effects of being perceived as disinterested or unapproachable can reduce social interactions, leading to feelings of exclusion and isolation over time.